List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: Introduction

 Vatshelle~\cite{Va12} proved that every class of bounded clique-width, or equivalently, bounded boolean-width, module-width, NLC-width or rank-width, has bounded mim-width, and that the converse is not true.
 That is, he proved that there exist graph classes of bounded mim-width that have unbounded clique-width.
-This means that proving that a problem is polynomial-time solvable for graph classes of bounded mim-width (see~\cite{BV13,BK19,BPT19,BTV13,GMR20,JKST19,JKT,JKT19} for examples of such problems) yields more tractable graph classes than doing this for clique-width.
+This means that proving that a problem is polynomial-time solvable for graph classes of bounded mim-width yields more tractable graph classes than doing this for clique-width.
 Hence, mim-width has greater {\it modeling power} than clique-width.

 However, the {\it trade-off} is that fewer problems admit such an algorithm, as we explain below by means of a relevant example, namely the classical {\sc Colouring} problem.
-Moreover, computing mim-width is \NP-hard~\cite{SV16} and, in contrast to the situation of clique-width~\cite{OS06}, it remains a challenging open problem to develop a polynomial-time algorithm for approximating the mim-width of a graph (doing this within a constant factor of the optimal is not possible unless $\mathsf{NP} = \mathsf{ZPP}$~\cite{SV16}).
-This has the following implication.
-For a class of graphs~${\cal G}$ with bounded mim-width, we need an explicit polynomial-time algorithm for computing a branch decomposition whose mim-width is bounded by a constant.
-When this is possible, we say that the mim-width of ${\cal G}$ is {\it quickly computable}.
-We can then develop a polynomial-time algorithm for the problem of interest via dynamic programming over the computed branch decomposition; see~\cite{BHMPP,BTV13,KKST17} for some examples.
+Moreover, computing mim-width is \NP-hard~\cite{SV16} and it is not possible to approximate in polynomial time the mim-width of a graph within a constant factor unless $\mathsf{NP} = \mathsf{ZPP}$~\cite{SV16}.
+It remains a challenging open problem to develop a polynomial-time algorithm for computing a branch decomposition with mim-width $f(k)$ for a graph with mim-width~$k$.
+However, the latter has been shown possible for special graph classes~${\cal G}$.
+In such a case, we say that the mim-width of~${\cal G}$ is {\it quickly computable}.
+We can then develop a polynomial-time algorithm for the problem of interest via dynamic programming over the computed branch decomposition.
+We refer to~\cite{BV13,BK19,BPT19,BHMPP,BMP,BTV13,GMR20,JKST19,JKT,JKT19,KKST17} for a wide range of examples of graph classes and problems for which such dynamic programming algorithms have been obtained.